So what exactly is an RV lifestyle anyway?

 Are you looking for a change in rig or RV lifestyle?

-Are you considering upgrades or accessories (solar panel, awnings, RV furniture, camping supplies)?
+Are you considering upgrades or accessories (solar panel, awnings, RV furniture, camping supplies, the best water heater)?
 What features are important to you?

 When do you want to do this?
 What time of year, at what point in the future, does it matter?